 A wholesale supplier is a distributor selling products in bulk to retailers who then sell them to the end consumers.
 Usually, wholesalers do not sell directly to the consumers, because their products have high minimum order quantities (MOQ).

 But in the eCommerce dropshipping world, you can take advantage of buying from wholesalers at wholesale prices even when buying only one unit.

 Access to Large Products:

-Wholesalers usually own their warehouses and distribution centers, if you work with them, you can easily list kinds of items for dropshipping with a low price on your store and create a profit margin.
-Given that wholesalers usually boast numerous items in their warehouse, you don’t have to worry about finding the specific products you want.
+Wholesalers usually own their warehouses and distribution centers, if you work with them, you can easily list kinds of items for dropshipping with a low price in your store and create a profit margin.
+Given that wholesalers usually boast numerous items in their warehouses, you don’t have to worry about finding the specific products you want.